-For financial year 2018, the Group will continue with its strategy to develop landed shops, factories as well as affordable to medium cost houses.
+For financial year 2019, the Group will continue to leverage on its strategic land bank to develop properties that meet current market needs.
 However, the Group remains cautious in its launches to avoid holding high level of stock.

-With a committed sales in hand and unbilled revenue of RM190 million as at the date of this report for the property development operation, the Board expects the performance of the Group to remain satisfactory for the financial year ending 31 January 2018.
+With committed sales in hand and unbilled revenue of RM221.4 million as at 17 May 2018 for the property development operation, the Board expects the performance of the Group to remain satisfactory for the financial year ending 31 January 2019.